lcandiot/MyWebsite/docs/projects/index.md

 # 🔬 Projects

-Welcome to a selection of projects I’ve led and contributed to in **geoscience, numerical modeling, and software development**. ** **
+Welcome to a selection of projects I’ve led and contributed to in

-These pages highlight the research I’ve driven as a **first author**, with a focus on:
+**-** 🏔 Articles published as **lead author** in peer-reviewed geoscientific journals

-**-** 🏔 Geoscientific simulations of mountain-building and subduction
+**-** ⚙️ Software development of Julia packages and C-libraries for geodynamic applications

-**-** ⚙️ High‑performance computing and custom solvers in Julia & C

 **-** 🧠 Machine learning for physics‑informed modeling